Low Voltage Wiring for your new home

 Long Life Expectancy

 With support for multi-vendor Audio Video Systems, a standards-based structured cabling system will support your applications and hardware even after you change or mix and match vendors.
-With a proper structured cabling system, you can avoid reworking the cabling when you upgrade to another vendor or model.
+With a properly structured cabling system, you can avoid reworking the cabling when you upgrade to another vendor or model.

 Simplify Moves / Adds / Changes